History

 • Highlight women scholars through a lecture series.

-• Develop advising/mentoring programs.
+• Develop advising and mentoring programs.